The Hilbert scheme of points on a threefold: broken Gorenstein structures and linkage: Introduction

 A crucial ingredient of our proof of \Cref{ref:smoothnessOfSmoothableBroken:cor} is the bicanonical module $\Sym^2_R \omega_R$ of an algebra $R$ (see \Cref{ssec:bicanonical}).
 Surprisingly, the bicanonical module manifests itself naturally in a variety of situations.
 For instance, we show that it yields an interesting torus-equivariant rank $d$ bundle on the Hilbert scheme $\Hilb^d(\mathbb{A}^2)$, and observe that it is connected to the \emph{Bodensee programme} of \cite[p.~9, arxiv version]{Michalek__Bodensee} through \Cref{ref:compatibility:lem}.
 A more comprehensive study of the bicanonical module will be forthcoming.

 It is natural to ask which results about Gorenstein algebras generalize to broken Gorenstein algebras.
 We take a step in this direction by presenting a Pfaffian description of $I\subseteq S = \kk[x,y,z]$, whenever $S/I$ is equipped with a broken Gorenstein algebra without flips.
+In fact, we do this more generally for ideals of codimension three in a regular local ring $S$; the notion of broken Gorenstein without flips (\Cref{def:brokenGorenstein}) extends to this setup.

 For a skew-symmetric matrix $A$, let $\Pf(A)_i$ denote the Pfaffian of the submatrix obtained by removing the $i$-th row and $i$-th column of $A$.
 Similarly, we define $\Pf(A)_{\geq 2}$ to be the ideal $(\Pf(A)_2,\Pf(A)_3, \ldots)$ and $\Pf(A)$ to be the ideal $(\Pf(A)_1, \Pf(A)_2, \ldots) = (\Pf(A)_1) + \Pf(A)_{\geq 2}$.